Weak degeneracy of graphs: Going below the maximum degree

 \end{claim} \begin{scproof} Let us fix the values $\theta(v)$ for $v \in N_A(w) \setminus S_w$ so that the vector $x_w$ is $\epsilon$-powerful.
 Now consider any $u \in S_w$.
 The value $\theta(u)$ is chosen uniformly at random from $[0,1]$.
 Moreover, since $G$ is triangle-free, $u$ and $w$ have no common neighbors, which means that the values $\theta(v)$ for $v \in N_A(u)$ have not yet been determined.
 In other words, $x_u$ is a uniformly random vector from $[0,1]^{\deg_A(u)}$.
 Since $x_w$ is $\epsilon$-powerful and $\deg_A(u) \leq d$,

 Since $G$ has girth at least $5$, the vertices in $S_w$ have no common neighbors except $w$, and thus the random events ``$\pi(x_u, \theta(u)) < \pi(x_w, \theta(u))$'' for $u \in S_w$ are mutually independent.
+Therefore, the random variable $\xi$ equal to the cardinality of the preimage of $w$ under the function $\mathsf{save}$ is bounded below by a binomial random variable with distribution $\mathrm{Bin}(|S_w|, \epsilon)$.
 Hence, we may apply the \hyperref[theo:Chernoff]{Chernoff bound} \ep{Theorem~\ref{theo:Chernoff}} and the inequality $|S_w| \geq \sqrt{d}/8$ to conclude that

 \end{scproof}

 For a vertex $u \in V(G)$, define

 \begin{claim} For every vertex $u \in V(G)$, we have